-Physicists study the material world and the energy that drives it, from the smallest particles like neutrinos and Higgs bosons to the very largest structures in the universe, and ultimately the universe itself.
-There are many options with this degree, which include a career in medical physics, education, high technology, business, or science journalism.
+Physicists study the material world and the energy that drives it, from the smallest particles like neutrinos and Higgs bosons, to the very largest structures in the universe, and ultimately the universe itself.

 - Campus: Vancouver

 - Degree: Bachelor of Science